dghubble/gologin/README.md

 If you wish to define your own failure `ContextHandler`, you can get the error from the `ctx` using `gologin.ErrorFromContext(ctx)`.

-### Production Tips
+### Production Requirements

 * Use HTTPS.
-* Don't put consumer/client secrets in source control.
+* Never put consumer/client secrets in source control.
-* Ensure the CookieConfig requires state or temp credential cookies be sent over HTTPS.
+* Ensure the CookieConfig requires state or temp credential cookies be sent over HTTPS-only.

 ### Going Further